pranaysahith/k8-reverse-proxy/MariuszFerdyn/v2-EmbededConfig/README.md

 See Run section to test it from browser.

+**Clean all k8s - delete all deployemns not only current**:

+kubectl delete all deployments

 **Info**:

 Show config: cat squid.conf | grep -v "^#" | grep -v -e '^$'